Cubit: Biblical cubit

 The standard of the cubit (אמה) in different countries and in different ages has varied.
 This realization led the rabbis of the 2nd century CE to clarify the length of their cubit, saying that the measure of the cubit of which they have spoken "applies to the cubit of middle-size".
 In this case, the requirement is to make use of a standard 6 handbreadths to each cubit, and which handbreadth was not to be confused with an outstretched palm, but rather one that was clenched and which handbreadth has the standard width of 4 fingerbreadths (each fingerbreadth being equivalent to the width of a thumb, about 2.25 cm).
 This puts the handbreadth at roughly 9 cm, and 6 handbreadths (1 cubit) at 54 cm.
 Epiphanius of Salamis, in his treatise On Weights and Measures, describes how it was customary, in his day, to take the measurement of the biblical cubit: "The cubit is a measure, but it is taken from the measure of the forearm.
 For the part from the elbow to the wrist and the palm of the hand is called the cubit, the middle finger of the cubit measure being also extended at the same time and there being added below (it) the span, that is, of the hand, taken all together."

 Rabbi Avraham Chaim Naeh put the linear measurement of a cubit at 48 cm.
 Avrohom Yeshaya Karelitz (the "Chazon Ish"), dissenting, put the length of a cubit at 57.6 cm.

 Rabbi and philosopher Maimonides, following the Talmud, makes a distinction between the cubit of 6 handbreadths used in ordinary measurements, and the cubit of 5 handbreadths used in measuring the Golden Altar, the base of the altar of burnt offerings, its circuit and the horns of the altar.

 Ancient Greece

 In ancient Greek units of measurement, the standard forearm cubit (πῆχυς) measured approximately 460 mm.
-The short forearm cubit (πυγμή pygmē, 'fist'), from the wrist to the elbow, measured approximately 340 mm.
+The short forearm cubit (πυγμή pygmē, 'fist'), from the knuckle of the middle finger (i.e., fist clenched) to the elbow, measured approximately 340 mm.